JongWasTaken/easympv/README.md

 #### macOS
 - mpv, installed using brew: `brew install mpv`
-**Other versions of mpv will not work, as they are not compiled with LuaJIT support!**
+> :exclamation: **Why?**: This version of mpv has been compiled with LuaJIT support, which is needed for some of the more advanced plugins like [mpvcord](https://github.com/yutotakano/mpvcord). easympv by itself does not need it, so if you have no need for plugins like mpvcord, any other up-to-date mpv distribution will probably work.

 #### Linux
 The automatic installer script will take care of any dependencies.
-If you wish to install easympv manually you will need the following dependencies:
+If you wish to install easympv manually you will (at least) need the following dependencies:
-- mpv, if you want Discord integration to work it needs to have been compiled with LuaJIT support (Not all distributions do this!)
+- mpv, if you want plugins like [mpvcord](https://github.com/yutotakano/mpvcord) to work it needs to have been compiled with LuaJIT support (Not all distributions do this!)
 - either `wget` (preferred) or `curl` (usually preinstalled)
 - `xclip` OR `wl-clipboard` (if you use Wayland)
     When in doubt, install both!